POSTED: 9 Jun 2023

 How to Use Polyglutamic Acid Skincare

-Polyglutamic Acid is a powerful hydrating and skin reparative ingredient that can be a great addition to your skincare routine, regardless of your skin type.
-It offers a significant boost in skin moisture, elasticity, and overall health.
-PGA also works very well with other skincare ingredients and enhances their effects when used as part fo a regular skincare routine.
+Polyglutamic acid is a powerful hydrating and reparative ingredient that can be a great addition to your skincare routine, regardless of your skin type.
+It offers a significant boost in skin moisture, elasticity and overall health.
+PGA also works very well with other skincare ingredients and enhances their effects when used as part of a regular routine.
+Remember that skincare is personal and what works for one person may not work for another.

 Authored by: